Drogue-Systems/Drogue-Docs/index.md

 {% include note.html content="Throughout the docs, you will find notes which look like this.
 These notes point out extra pieces of inforamtion or points of note." %}

 {% include tip.html content="Tips and tricks may be found in the docs.
-These are less important points or methods preferred by developers at Drogue but are not guaranteed to work best for you." %}
+These are small helpers or less important points and methods preferred by developers at Drogue but are not guaranteed to work best for you." %}

 {% include warning.html content="Warnings look like this.
-Warnings will point out potentially unsafe practices which may damage your equipment or cause harm. *Please note that the **lack** of a warning does not mean a practice is definitely safe.*" %}
+Warnings will point out potentially unsafe practices which may damage your equipment or cause harm. *Please note that the **lack** of a warning does not mean a practice is safe.*" %}

 {% include important.html content="Important alerts will give you information which you may need to know." %}